graphicsilvr/glowing-cd/README.md

 By using GitHub Actions, Bash scripts, SSH and Digital Ocean, i am able to do some configurations to create a seamless deployment workflow that automatically deploys our Python application whenever new code is pushed to the repository.
 I learned valuable lessons about SSH authentication, Python environment setup, file permissions and more.

-The implementation of my solution involved several iterations of troubleshooting and debugging.
+The implementation of my solution involved several iterations of troubleshooting and debugging to run succesfully.